Pytrends Tutorial: How to Use the Google Trends API in Python

 • Top related queries: These are the most popular related searches in the given timeframe.

-• Rising related queries: These are searches that have seen the most significant increase in interest over a recent period, indicating trending topics.
+• Rising related queries: These are searches that have seen the most significant increase in interest over a recent period that indicates trending topics.

 # Create a Pytrends request